wodosharlatan/wodosharlatan/README.md

-# Hi there 👋 These are some facts about me and my GitHub profile
+# Hello World ! 👋 I'm Tom
-I'm **Tom**, A Web Developer from the Czech Republic.
+A Web Developer from the Czech Republic.
 I like to code web applications and explore the limits of my skills.
 I have worked on many projects in the past.
 Some of them are open-source projects, make sure to check them out.

 Thanks for visiting my GitHub profile.
 Have a great day ahead!
 <h2> 💫 About Me 💫</h2>